-Our approach is driven by critical analysis, transformative policy innovation, strategic communication and meaningful engagement with public, private and social sectors.
+Our approach is driven by meaningful engagement and convening, analysis, transformative policy innovation and strategic communication with public, private and social sectors.

 Solving Complex Problems

 Renewable Cities focuses on minimizing costs and maximizing benefits to solve complex problems.
 Our systems-thinking perspective is vital for tackling our most urgent priorities locally and nationally: affordability, congestion, prosperity, ecological integrity, resilience and climate change.

 Renewable Cities is a special initiative of the Morris J. Wosk Centre for Dialogue at Simon Fraser University located on the traditional, unceded lands of the Coast Salish Peoples of Greater Vancouver.